this recipe is from two meatballs in the italian kitchen by pino luongo and mark strausman

 1 red bell pepper, cored, seeded, and cute into 1/2″ dice

-2 cups canned italian plum tomatoes, preferably san marzano, with their juice, pureed in a food precessor or food mill
+1 28-oz can italian plum tomatoes, preferably san marzano, with their juice, pureed in a food mill or food processor

 2 tbsp plus 1 tsp kosher salt

-2. while the sauce is cooking, fill a 10-quart stockpot with 7 quarts of water and bring to a boil over high heat. add the remaining 2 tbsp kosher salt. add the pasta, stir, and cook until al dente.
+while the sauce is cooking, fill a 10-quart stock pot with 7 quarts of water and bring to a boil over high heat. add the remaining 2 tbsp kosher salt. add the pasta, stir, and cook until al dente.

-3. reserve 1/2 cup of the pasta cooking water, and drain the pasta. add the pasta to the skillet with the sauce. if the pasta looks dry, add the reserved cooking 1 tbsp at a time, tossing to combine between additions. while still tossing the pasta and sauce, slowly sprinkle on the cheese, and toss until all the cheese is incorporated. the dish should look creamy and moist. serve immediately, drizzling each portion with a little bit of olive oil.
+reserve 1/2 cup of the pasta cooking water and drain the pasta. add it to the bowl with the sauce and toss to combine. if the pasta looks dry, add the reserved cooking water, 1 tbsp at a time, tossing to combine between additions. sprinkle with parmagiano reggiano and serve immediately.

 comments: cameron says this is one of the best pastas he’s had in his life! i also agree that is a really excellent recipe. we splurged and went with the de cecco pasta ($4/lb.) and the san marzano tomatoes ($5 for 28-oz can). we could both tell the de cecco pasta tasted different than the brands we usually buy; i’m still not sure if i can taste the san marzano tomatoes, but pino and mark say they are really good, and they probably are. my palette is not that refined… usually i am just stuffing my face with food. anyway, great recipe!